 The TL;DR (the Summary or “Too Long, Didn’t Read)

-Engagement and a top-notch global company with products out of Ginza, Japan (an area the equivalent of Rodeo Drive in Beverly Hills) go to MusubiKiln.com.
+The award for the best engagement (responding to emails) and a top-notch global company with products out of Tokyo, Japan, go to MusubiKiln.com.
 This company when compared to big mega corporate companies puts many to shame, and I don’t get why or how they are so competent.

 Miya / Princeton, New Jersey, USA